surhan1/SingleMiners/README.md

 # ✅ Popular crypto miners with exe only

 - **I am NOT responsible for how these are used.**
-- Files are taken directly from offical sources
+- Files are taken directly from official sources
 - For very specific use cases

 # Links to repos: